Skip to main content

 Duncan Benchmark (Grand Wash Cliffs) GPX Track

-I will always provide a free route map, but you can also download a hike/drive GPX to assist you and to help support my site.
-Before sharing my GPX tracks with others, please remember my site is a free resource and I'm charging nominal fees to offset my substantial costs.
+I need to offset my substantial website costs somehow!
+You can download a hike/drive GPX to assist you here.
+Before sharing my GPX tracks with others, please remember my site is otherwise a free resource.

-Once on the rim, I could see the summit well ahead.
-Duncan Benchmark was about two miles to the north.
-I noted on a topo map that there would be a couple of minor humps along the way to the summit, the slopes gradual enough that the elevation change wouldn't be all that noticeable.
+Once on the rim, I could see Duncan Benchmark about two miles to the north.
+I noted from a topo map that there would be a couple of minor humps along the way to the summit, the slopes gradual enough that the elevation change wouldn't be all that noticeable.
 What I didn't realize was that the tree-dodging and full-on bushwhacking would slow me down to the point where I stopped enjoying the hike.
 It's the kind of 'shwhack where you are relieved to see 20 feet of clear ground ahead of you.
 I might be exaggerating a little, but there certainly were spots where I wasn't thrilled.
-Maybe pants and a jacket would have helped alleviate the somewhat aggressive occasional manzanitas and scrub oak.
+Maybe pants and a jacket would have helped alleviate the somewhat aggressive manzanitas and scrub oak clusters.
 I'll note that on many occasions along the forever rim, I would be within the trees and their low-hanging brittle death limbs, but would notice ankle-high brush on the slopes to the right, so I would go over there instead.
 Once there, the trees became more appealing and so I'd work my way back over.
 I performed this zig-zag maneuver multiple times before deciding ducking under the tree cover was preferable to high-stepping over manzanitas.
 Choose your poison, I suppose.

 Eventually I got to the summit, and the views from Duncan Benchmark were nice, but the landscape below is just uninspired desert.
 I tried to peer down the more standard route and it did seem to have less bushwhacking than my route, but only because the rim walk was shorter than my two miles.
 I don't ever intend to come back to this peak to attempt the northern route, so I can't say if it's better or worse.
 It looks like no matter how you try to get up here, there's some brush to contend with.

 On my way back I decided to add Peak 6133 to the itinerary, a consolation prize for the additional mileage and unexpected brush.
 This peak ended up being quite nice, minimal brush to its summit and much more pleasant views from the top of its short southern cliff face.
-In fact, if this hike were only to bag this little guy, it would have been a relatively good one.
+In fact, if this hike were only to bag this little guy, it would have been a much nicer outing.
 I descended south from this peak to get down to the road more quickly, but this was a horrible idea and I didn't even include this route in my attached map.
 I recommend just returning to the ascent ridge.

 PEAKS ON HIKE